Supplement: ODE Plugin Explanation¶

 }

-The physics engine is implemented as a Simulator Items so that Choreonoid can handled it as an item.
-The ODEPlugin implements the ODESimulatorItem for using ODE with Choreonoid.
+The dynamics engine is implemented as a Simulator Item so that Choreonoid can handle it as an item.
+In the ODE Plugin, ODESimulatorItem is implemented for using ODE in Choreonoid.

-ODESimulatorItem is defined as a class inherited from SimulatorItem.
-The header file performing this is shown below. :
+ODESimulatorItem is defined as a class that inherits from SimulatorItem.
+The header file that does this is shown below:

 #include <cnoid/SimulatorItem>